 HM Amit Shah to speak on NRC at Kolkata on Oct 1

 Kolkata, Sep 24: Union Home Minister Amit Shah to speak on National Register of Citizens (NRC) and Citizenship Amendment Bill at Kolkata's Netaji Indoor Stadium on October 1.
+The Kolkata police on Monday gave permission to Bengal Bharatiya Janata Party (BJP) proposed programme on NRC.

 The BJP is pitching the NRC as a strong step against infiltrators and illegal immigrants.

+BJP national president Amit Shah and working president J P Nadda are scheduled to attend the programme.
+This is BJP's first event at Netaji Indoor in the past eight years.

-On Monday, accusing the Bharatiya Janata Party (BJP) of creating panic over NRC, West Bengal Chief Minister Mamata Banerjee claimed spectre of NRC implementation has led to six deaths in the state.
+On Monday, accusing the BJP of creating panic over NRC, West Bengal Chief Minister Mamata Banerjee claimed spectre of NRC implementation has led to six deaths in the state.

 Mamata Banerjee meets HM Amit Shah, brings up Assam NRC topic